l2beat/earl/docs/guides/async-functions.md

 ### Successful promises

 We don't expose any helpers to work with promises that should successfully resolve.
-Instead, we encourage to use `async/await` syntax:
+Instead, we encourage you to use `async/await` syntax:

 ```typescript
 function delay(n: number): Promise<void> {